odoo/documentation/project/configuration/visualization.rst

 as part of a project.
 In day to day business, your company might struggle due to the important amount of tasks to fulfill.
 Those task are already complex enough.
 Having to remember them all and follow up on them can be a real burden.
-Luckily, Odoo enables you to efficiently visualize and organize the different tasks you have to cope with.
+Luckily, Twenty20 enables you to efficiently visualize and organize the different tasks you have to cope with.

 Configuration